 Sometimes, using a voice recorder to record a minute can be a good option for you but you’ll still have to put it into writing to form a minute document.
 In this way, it’ll help you not to skip any point during the meeting discussion.

-Meanwhile, some organizations have a template for writing a safety and health meeting minute while some don’t have any template.
+Meanwhile, some organizations have a template for writing safety and health meeting minutes while some don’t have any template.
 But for those that have it, all you need to do is to type in your minutes into the template and your safety and health meeting minutes would be ready for you.

 Crafting a good safety and health meeting minute is very important for your workplace safety success.